CDCgov/prime-simplereport-site/_pages/getting-started/organizations-and-testing-facilities/onboard-your-organization.md

 ## Verify your identity
 Once you’ve filled out the organization access request form, you'll answer identity verification questions online with our verification partner, Experian.
 This takes just a few minutes.

 If Experian is unable to verify your identity, you’ll need to schedule a separate video call.
 During the call, you’ll be asked to show two forms of ID to verify your identity.
-In addition to this list of [identification you can use](https://www.uscis.gov/i-9-central/form-i-9-resources/handbook-for-employers-m-274/120-acceptable-documents-for-verifying-employment-authorization-and-identity), we will also accept a work ID.
+In addition to this list of [identification you can use](https://www.uscis.gov/i-9-central/form-i-9-resources/handbook-for-employers-m-274/120-acceptable-documents-for-verifying-employment-authorization-and-identity), we'll also accept a work ID.

 Your SimpleReport account will be accessible after your identity is verified.
 You’ll simply activate and log in to your account.